 Just because you’re not all in the same room, doesn’t mean you can’t play games.
 Most baby shower games can be adapted into virtual activities.
 You can play anything from name that tune to charades.

 Hopefully now you will be good to go with our handy, baby shower checklist.
 Regardless of whether it’s an in-person party or virtual, the day will still be just as wonderful.
-With our advice, you should be set on everything from what to do at a baby shower to where to host one.
+With this guide, and Jess’ advice, you should be set on everything from what to do at a baby shower to where to host one.
 Happy baby shower!